 - Jaw osteotomyRelated Words : Jaw osteotomyDefinition : Corrective surgery that is done on the upper jaw (maxillary osteotomy), or lower jaw (mandibular osteotomy).
 Jaw osteotomy surgery may be performed for either cosmetic or functional reasons.

-- MalocclusionRelated Words : MalocclusionDefinition : In layman’s terms malocclusion is known as a ‘bad bite’ and is characterised by an incorrect alignment of the upper and lower teeth.
+- MalocclusionRelated Words : MalocclusionDefinition : IIn layman’s terms malocclusion is known as a ‘bad bite’ and is characterised by an incorrect alignment of the upper and lower teeth.
 Common malocclusions are underbite, overbite, overjet, and crossbite.

-- OrthodontistRelated Words : OrthodontistDefinition : A dentist who specialises in the diagnosis, prevention and treatment of problems related to teeth or jaw alignment.
-As it is a specialisation, orthodontists are required to complete several years of additional study and training on top of standard dentistry studies.
+- OrthodontistRelated Words : OrthodontistDefinition : A dentist who specialises in the diagnosis and treatment of problems related to tooth or jaw alignment.
+As it is a specialty , orthodontists are required to complete several years of additional study and training on top of standard dentistry studies.
 Orthodontists are responsible for affixing braces or prescribing other orthodontic treatments such as Invisalign or Myobrace.

 - ProsthodontistRelated Words : Prosthodontist, Orthodontist, All-On-4™, Dental implants, Implant bone grafts, Bone graft.Definition : A dentist who has completed specialised study in diagnosing and treating patients with missing or deficient teeth and/or oral tissues.
-Treatment often takes the form of inserting artificial, biocompatible devices such as crowns and bridges.
+Treatment often takes the form of inserting artificial crowns, bridges and dentures.